 Master of Arts in Spanish

-Applicants interested in the Master of Arts in Spanish program must possess a B.A. in Spanish or related field and/or interview with a faculty member.
-Please contact the program coordinator for additional information.
+Applicants interested in the Master of Arts in Spanish program typically possess a B.A. in Spanish or related field.

 |SP-994||Thesis Seminar/Comprehensive Exam (in Spanish)||3|